Local Government Association – Interactive Data Tools

 50 + Working Group

 The LEP is committed to ensuring that residents aged 50 plus have the opportunity to contribute to the local economy.
 Aligned with the government’s Fuller Working Lives agenda, the LEP has ensured that ESF investments target this key group of people.
 Employers often report that this age group has excellent employability skills, which combined with experience, can drive business growth.
 Employers are encouraged to retain, retrain and recruit older workers.
-To find out more about this work please contact the LEP Skills Team.
+To find out more about 50+ Working Group please contact the LEP Skills Team.

 To find out more about the government’s campaign click here